 Once you’ve handled that and the update has been issued and installed, re-review your WordPress security checklist once more.
 If you missed anything in the first go-around, now is the time to put it into place.
 That way, if you or someone else should detect a WordPress security issue or a full-blown threat in the future, you can rest a bit easier knowing that your clients’ websites are fully fortified with WordPress security patches soon.

 And, as always, if you want help in this matter (as I do realize how much work is involved in preventing, detecting, and taking action against security threats), don’t forget about WP Buffs white-label outsourced support.
 Through this partnership, you can still provide clients with all the security measures they need, but without you having to do much to manage or maintain it.
+And if you want to read more security tips, you can get them over at WPblog.

 Want to give your feedback or join the conversation?
 Add your comments 🐦 on Twitter.